“The solid, solid universe

 Bergamot, petitgrain bigarde, nutmeg, palo santo accords, cedar, hedione, incense, myrrh, musks.

-The Different Company are a French brand who have been around for almost 20 years now.
-They work with some of the big names in the business to produce scents that are unfettered by limits on price or the time it takes to create them.
+The Different Company are a French brand who have been around for almost 20 years.
+They work with some of the big names in the business to produce scents unfettered by limits on price or the time it takes to create them.
 They pride themselves on using top quality ingredients and have that old-school, quality vibe about what they do and how they go about it.

 The Different Company’s line is arranged into three collections: Collection Excessive, L’Esprit Cologne and Juste Chic of which Santo Incienso forms the latest release.
 Alexandra Monet is the nose behind the scent.